runwayml/learn/docs/create/train-models.md

 ## Step 2: Create a Training Experiment
-Launch RunwayML and click either “Browse Models” or “Open Workspaces” to dismiss the starting screen << what is this window called? >> and select **Training Experiments** on the far left navigation.
+Launch RunwayML and click **Train a Model** from the splash screen.
+The training directory is also available from the left navigation.

-<< insert GIF here! >>

 Currently, Training Experiments are only available with the StyleGAN model.
-Click to Start Experiment, name the experiment, and click Create.
+Click to **Start Experiment**, give it a title, and then click **Create**.

 << insert GIF here! >>

 ## Step 3: Select the Dataset
-Select one of the public datasets << if they're public, then we should be good digital citizens and list their sources  >> or, to use your own data, simply click the + button or drag your folder of images onto the app.
-When the data finishes uploading, click Next.
+Select one of the public datasets or, to use your own data, simply click the + button or drag your folder of images onto the app.
+Your dataset will then be compressed and uploaded (this can take a while).
+When this finishes, click **Next**.

 << insert GIF here! >>

-## Step 4: Choose Training Options
+## Step 4: Select Training Options
 There are several options to set before you begin training your model.

 ### Pick a Pre-Trained Model
-First, you will be prompted to select a Pre-Trained Model on which to train your own model.
-Your model will be trained on top of another generative image model called [StyleGAN](https://open-app.runwayml.com/?model=runway/StyleGAN) using a technique called Transfer Learning (link to above).
-Not only does this greatly reduce the amount of training time, it also lowers the amount of images that you need to train your own model.
+First, select a Pre-Trained Model on which to train your own model.
+Training your model retrains the [StyleGAN](https://open-app.runwayml.com/?model=runway/StyleGAN) model on your own dataset using a technique called Transfer Learning (see above).
+Not only does this greatly reduce training time, it also reduces the number of images that you need to train your own model.

-StyleGAN was originally trained on 70K images of faces from Flickr, which is why Flickr Faces HQ is listed as the first option.
-This is not the original StyleGAN dataset; this is the model that resulted from learning all the features in the Flickr dataset and can generate new faces from what it learned.
-(You can learn more about StyleGAN and how it was trained from the links posted on model's [overview page](https://open-app.runwayml.com/?model=runway/StyleGAN).)
+StyleGAN was originally trained on 70,000 images of faces from Flickr, which is why Flickr Faces HQ is listed as the first option.
+StyleGAN has been retrained on a number of other datasets, and these additional Pre-Trained Models, also known as Checkpoints, are available for you to select as an alternative starting point.
+(You can learn more about StyleGAN and how it was trained from the links posted on the model's [overview page](https://open-app.runwayml.com/?model=runway/StyleGAN).)

-Additional models have already been trained on top of the Flickr Faces HQ, and these Pre-Trained models, also known as Checkpoints, are available for you to select as an alternative starting point.

-Your choice of a Pre-Trained model from which to start your training will impact the following:
+Your choice of a Pre-Trained Model from which to start your training will impact the following:
-* Content: If you are training a model on a dataset of fantastical cartoon characters, you might select a pre-trained model of cats or dogs as opposed to bedrooms or cars to create a model that generates images with more cohesive forms and greater fidelity.
+* **Content**: If you are training a model on a dataset of fantastical cartoon characters, you might select a Pre-Trained Model of cats or dogs as opposed to bedrooms or cars to create a model that generates images with more cohesive forms and greater fidelity.
 Or not!
 Have fun exploring the options for different outcomes.
-* Output Size: The size of the images your model can make (1024x1024 pixels, 512x512 pixels, and 256x256 pixels << How will users know which models are which?? >> RunwayML provides several models to upscale the size of images (link to these).
+In general, the more similar the Pre-Trained Model’s images are to the images in your dataset, the faster it will train.
+But there are can be interesting outcomes from training a model that is significantly different than your dataset, especially midway through the training process.
+* **Output Size**: The Pre-Trained Models generate images at 1024x1024 pixels, 512x512 pixels, or 256x256 pixels, and the one you choose will impact the size of the images that your model will make once training is complete.
+The default Pre-Trained model option, Flickr Faces HQ, is the only model that outputs images at 1024x1024 pixels.
+(If you prefer to pick Pre-Trained Model for the content, but the output size is too small, know that RunwayML provides several models to quickly [upscale image size](https://learn.runwayml.com/#/create-with-runwayml/transform?id=upscale-images), and you can [chain](https://learn.runwayml.com/#/how-to/chain-models-together) your newly-trained model to one of those.)
-* Speed: Using pre-trained models that generate larger image sizes will take more time than starting with one of the other models the produces smaller images sizes.
+* **Training Time**: Using Pre-Trained Models that generate larger image sizes will take significantly more time than using models that produces smaller images sizes.
+Estimated training time will update according to a combination of the Pre-Trained Model you select and the number of Training Steps (learn more below).
+If your account does not have enough credits, your Training Experiment might stop before training completes.

-To view all the pre-trained model options, click Change:
+To view all the Pre-Trained Model options, click **Change**:

-Will all of the models previously trained show up?
-Am I only seeing these because I'm part of the Runway org?
-What if users do not want theirs to be available to the entire community?
-E.g. If was Helena Sarin, I might not want others to use my artwork / models. >>

 << insert GIF here! >>

 ### Choose a Crop Option
 Images must be in square format.
-This is a constraint of StyleGAN, the pre-trained model on which your model will be trained (link to above).
+This is a constraint of StyleGAN, that model that will be retrained on your image dataset to create your new model.

-If your images are not square, your options:
+If your images are not square, these are your options:
 * No crop: Each image will be resized to fit the 1:1 square aspect ratio and black borders will be added accordingly.
-* Center: Each image will be cropped to a square, starting at the center with a height that extends to the top and bottom edges.
-* Random: Each image will be cropped to a square with random origin point with a height that extends from the top to the bottom edges.
+* Center: This is a good choice if the subject of your images usually appears in the center.
+* Random: This is a good choice if the subject of your images can appear anywhere in the frame.

 << insert GIF here! >>

-## Set the Number of Training Steps
+### Set the Training Steps
 During each Training Step, the model learns a little bit more about the visual patterns, or features, it finds in the dataset.

 Determining an effective number of training steps is a bit of a moving target.
 Too few and your model might not be able to synthesize images with coherent visual forms that are reminiscent of those in the original dataset.
-Too many and your model will stop improving and not learning anything new.
+Too many and your model will stop improving, not learning anything new, and possibly produce worse images.

-The maximum number of Training Steps you can set is 25,000, but a good starting point is 5000 steps.
+The maximum number of Training Steps you can set is 25,000, but a good starting point is 5,000 steps.
 After training completes, you can review the model's learning progress at various steps.

+The higher the number of Training Steps, the longer it will take to train your model.
+Estimated training time will update according to a combination of the Pre-Trained Model you select and the number of Training Steps.
+If your account does not have enough credits, your Training Experiment might stop before training completes.

-Click Start Training to continue.
+Click **Start Training** to continue.

 << insert image here! >>

-## Step 6: Train Your Model
+## Step 5: Train Your Model
 At the start of the training process, all your images will be pre-processed, cropped and resized.
 After this completes, an estimated amount of training time will post under the ETA status on the right.

 The actual training process occurs on a Remote GPU in RunwayML's cloud infrastructure and it's not unsual for the process to take several hours.
 During this time, it's okay to use other features in RunwayML, close the application, or even turn off your computer and check back later.